bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     \var numbers[] = [1:2;3]
     //> 1.00,1.25,1.50,1.75,2.00

+To an array-variable as an array, the variable must appear after an at-sign such as `@a`.
-The '@xarr' and '@yarr' are each referring to a previously declared array variable.
+For instance, the following example uses `@xarr` and `@yarr` to refer to a previously declared array variable.
-And the elements inside them can be used to initialize a new array variable.
+And the elements inside them are then used to initialize a new array variable that is 'numbers'.

     \var xarr[]    = [1,2,3]
     \var yarr[]    = [10,20,30]
     \var numbers[] = @xarr @yarr
+    //> numbers now has 1,2,3,10,20,30

 Note that all array variables and regular variables share the same name space, which means a regular variable 'x' and an array variable 'x' will clash in names.